Special Collections and University Archives

 Rare and Non-Circulating Books

-Within Special Collections and University Archives in the Thomas G. Carpenter Library are books that don’t circulate because they are either rare (old and/or expensive) or hard to find.
-Non-circulating books include books by local authors, about local history, or they support specific Special Collections.
-These books are located in Special Collections on the first floor of the Library and may be used under supervision in the Reading Room.
+Within Special Collections and University Archives (SCUA) in the Thomas G. Carpenter Library are books that don’t circulate because they are either rare, old and/or expensive.
+Non-circulating books include books by local authors, about local history, or they support specific SCUA collections.
+These books are located in SCUA on the first floor of the Library and may be used under supervision in the Reading Room.

 Rare Books